rjayapra/dotnet-aca-sample/ep02/extra.md

 # EP02: Monolith App on ACA - EXTRA

-This section is totally optional and demontronstrate a more advance technique to deploy Azure resources using [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/).
+This section is totally optional and demonstrates a more advance technique to deploy Azure resources using [Azure CLI](https://learn.microsoft.com/cli/azure/).

 ## Prerequisites

-You have done and complete the [ep02](README.md) content.
+You have done and completed the [ep02](README.md) content.

 ### Getting the repository root

-If you planned to use PowerShell you will need to initaialized the  variable `REPOSITORY_ROOT` in a PowerShell terminal, or you can continue using bash.
+If you planned to use PowerShell you will need to initialize the variable `REPOSITORY_ROOT` in a PowerShell terminal, or you can continue using bash.

 ```bash
 # Bazh/Zsh